How to Submit a Location Challenge

 Click on the Add a New Location button.
 A warning, like the one shown below, will display if your Add a New Location challenge point is close to a location that already exists.
 Please make sure your new location isn’t already on the map.

-Within that form, you’ll be able to drag the pin on the inset map to more precisely indicate where the home or small business you are trying to add is located.
+2. Drag the pin on the inset map to more precisely indicate where the home or small business you are trying to add is located.
 The point should be on a structure, either one that is visible on the map or one that is too new to show up.
 Make sure the pin isn’t on a building that already has a gray dot on it or on a road.

 To learn more about what happens when you submit location challenges, see What to Expect after Filing a Location Challenge.